Assured Comfort provides homes and businesses with Air Cleaning and Quality needs.

 If you have any leaks in your house’s roof, walls or pipes, have the repairs made immediately.
 Leaks lead to increased moisture, which

 Groom your dogs and cats

 Brush your dog or cat daily to remove loose fur and limit the amount of dander that becomes airborne.
 Ideally, brush your pet outdoors to avoid spreading the dander inside your home.

-You may also want to purchase a pet vacuum (available online and from pet stores) to suck off the loose hair—if you pet allows you to do this.
+You may also want to purchase a pet vacuum (available online and from pet stores) to suck off the loose hair—if

 Use mattress and pillowcase covers